 The police entered onto private property for investigative reasons, and our homes have always been protected by the constitution.

 Finally, there was Florida v.
 Harris, 133 S.Ct.
 1050 (2013).

 Harris begins with another traffic stop.
 This time …

 - Defendant was driving a truck with expired plates

 - Defendant shaking & breathing heavily

-- Defendant had open can of beer in cup holder
+- Defendant had an open can of beer in the cup holder

-- Dog alerted for the presence of drugs
+- The Police K9 alerted to the presence of drugs

 - Police discovery ingredients and tools for cooking meth